hashfoundry/infra/terraform/README.md

 The global load balancer uses DigitalOcean's CDN service to distribute content globally with edge caching.
 This is ideal for static content like images, CSS, and JavaScript files.

-To configure the global load balancer, set the following variables in your `config/.env` file:
+To configure the global load balancer, set the following variables in your `.env` file:

 ```
 CREATE_GLOBAL_LB=true